The St. Louis Catholic Homeschool Association Charter

 IV.
 CHARTER AMMENDMENTS

 A. This Charter may be ammended with a simple majority of the steering committee and approval of the spritual director.

-A. Membership in the St. Louis Catholic Homeschool Association includes a subscription to our newsletter and is renewable yearly.
+A. Membership in the St. Louis Catholic Homeschool Association includes email notifications via our e-tree and is renewable yearly.
 The steering committee may commence, terminate or modify the membership of any person, at any time and for any reason whatsoever.

 VI.
 GROUP ACTIVITIES